kevin-w-li/kevin-w-li.github.io/pubs/cotgan_contribs.md

 ---
-layout: page
+layout: post
-title: My contributions to COT-GAN paper
+title: "My contributions to COT-GAN paper"
 ---

 * designed all experiments (datasets and performance metrics);